Individual Behaviour and Economic Performance: Methodological Challenges and Institutional Context (IBEP)

 • Consortium: Tallinn University of Technology (coordinator), Aalto University, University of Helsinki and Tel Aviv University

-• Acknowledged as a Success Story of European Union funded research
+• Recognised as a Success Story of European Union funded research

 taltech.ee/en/ibep

-H2020 Project IBEP intersectoral knowledge transfer workshop on mental health, resilience and economic behaviour in June 2023 in Tallinn
+H2020 Project IBEP intersectoral knowledge transfer workshop on mental health, resilience and economic behaviour, June 2023, Tallinn

 This project has received funding from the European Union’s Horizon 2020 Research and Innovation programme under Grant Agreement No 952574.